If this sounds harsh to you, let’s rephrase it: You should never offload movie clips unverified and undocumented.

 Copy to Multiple Destinations

-Having a simple way to configure multi destination copy jobs sets dedicated copy software apart from Finder copy.
+Having a simple way to configure multi-destination copy jobs sets dedicated copy software apart from Finder copy.
 Select the copy source and add multiple destination drives to create several instances of the footage within one job.

-Create Destination Paths Automatically (for Example with Path Wildcards)
+Create Destination Paths Automatically (for Example, with Path Wildcards)

 Often it is possible to create and copy to a certain destination path within a copy job configuration.
 This makes your file structure more easily controllable, reproducible, and manageable.

 These are just a few of the many “additional” benefits an offload software will give you.
-If you would like to dive deeper into this topic, also check out our previous article that’s dedicated to the benefits of offload software.
+If you would like to dive deeper into this topic, check out our previous article dedicated to the benefits of offload software.

-A better alternative is to work with dedicated offload software, that not only makes sure that everything you do is secure, but also actively supports you with features that make your work easier
+A better alternative is to work with dedicated offload software that makes sure that everything you do is not only secure but also actively supports you with features that make your work easier.